-Ducalis offers teams the ability to collaboratively evaluate their issues for prioritization.
+Ducalis offers teams the ability to evaluate their issues for prioritization collaboratively.
 We believe prioritization is better done as a team because it helps create a team alignment towards the company’s goals.

-A team based issue prioritization system gives everyone in the team a chance to give their opinion on what issues they think the team should prioritize.
+A team-based issue prioritization system gives everyone on the team a chance to give their opinion on what issues they think the team should prioritize.
 Last but not least, it helps create some level of transparency in the company.

 In this article, we are going to talk about: